Ethics Training in Mental Health Settings: What Do Non-Clinical Staff Need to Know?

 At the bottom of the course there is a link that allows you to purchase the test.
 You will be required to create an account (using your email address) so that you will be able to complete the test immediately, or on your schedule.
 You may also begin the test and save it to finish at a later time.

-- List the ethical & legal implications of staff involvement with patients and their records;
+- List some of the ethical & legal implications of non-clinical staff involvement with patients and their records.

 - Name some of the advantages of pooling resources for staff training.

 I. Ethical & Legal Mandates About Staff Training